edheltzel/dotfiles/README.md

 <h4 id="keyboard-hacks">Karabiner Elements <a href="#to-the-top">↑</a></h4>

-I use QMK/VIA along with Raycast to launch apps but chord keys using Karabiner Elements, ie: `hyper + cmd + d` launches my Dotfiles repo in VSCode.
-This could definitely be improved and simplified by using only Karabiner Elements.
+For my keyboard hacks, I use a combination of QMK/VIA along with Raycast to launch apps but I also chord the Hyper Key with other modifiers using Karabiner Elements.

+My Hyper Key: `right_cmd` + `right_shift` + `right_option` + `right_control` (notice that it is the right side modifiers only.)

+ie: `hyper + left_cmd + d` launches my Dotfiles repo in my default editor.

+See the Readme for more details: [config/.config/karabiner/README.md](./config/.config/karabiner/README.md)

 <h2 id="troubleshooting">Troubleshooting <a href="#to-the-top">↑</a></h2>
 <h4 id="troubleshoot-dotfiles">Dotfiles<a href="#to-the-top">↑</a></h4>